slavaim/riscv-notes/bbl/supervisor_vm_init.md

     middle_pt[l2_idx] = pte_create(paddr >> RISCV_PGSHIFT, PTE_G | PTE_R | PTE_W | PTE_X);
   }
 ```
-The machine level SBI BBL code is remapped at the top of the range reserved above ```highest_va```.
+The machine level SBI BBL code is remapped at the top of the range reserved above ```highest_va``` through ```sbi_pt``` page table allocated early.
 The BBL has been loaded at ```DRAM_BASE``` machine level physical address.
 This address range is mapped as a read only range for supervisor mode.
 The PTE are also marked as global so they are visible in all address spaces.
-This address range is inaccessible through the suppervisor page table structure initialized in ```middle_pt```.

 ```
   // map SBI at top of vaddr space